POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 1. Australian Work Visas

 There are more than 40 different types of valid work visas.
 The one you need will depend on your line of work and how long you plan on staying.
-The processing time for each kind of visa will vary widely and can take anywhere from a few weeks to more than 2 years.
+The processing time for each visa will vary widely and can take anywhere from a few weeks to more than two years.

 The complete list of all 40+ work visas can be found on the Australian Government Department of Home Affairs website.
 However, not all of those work visas will apply to you.

-If you are unsure of what kind of visa you’ll be needing for your specific line of work, you can use their visa finder to help you out.
-They have a simple 3-step guided questionnaire to help you determine which specific visa you will need.
+If you are unsure what kind of visa you’ll need for your specific line of work, you can use their visa finder to help you.
+They have a simple 3-step guided questionnaire to help determine which specific visa you need.

 recruitment agency for australia in the philippines 7